 In a separate Asian Arts department, China, Japan, India and Indonesia are the most well-represented.
 Each country exhibits varied and diverse forms and visitors can view masterpieces made of such materials as Indonesian stone and fine Chinese porcelain.

-In 1906-1909 and 1913-1916, new wings were added for the collection of 19th-century art.
+In 1906-1909 and 1913-1916, new wings were added for the collection of nineteenth-century art.
 In the 1950s, the courtyard areas became exhibit rooms.
 During the current renovations, which are scheduled to last until 2009, the courtyards are being restored and a modern annex will be added to the building.